eclipse-tractusx/tractusx-edc/edc-extensions/did-document/did-document-service-dim/README.md

 ## Overview
 This extension provides a client for managing DID Document Service entries using the DIM (Decentralized Identity Management) API.
 It enables secure and programmatic updates to DID Documents for organizations using the TractusX ecosystem.
+The client's purpose is to be injected in the `did-document-service-self-registration` extension by implementing the `DidDocumentServiceClient` SPI.

 ## API Details